-Niger: President Ibrahim Baré Maďnassara names a government that includes Maman Sambo Sidikou as foreign minister and Ide Niandou as finance minister.
+Niger: President Ibrahim Baré Maďnassara names a government that includes Maman Sambo Sidikou as foreign minister, Souley Abdoulaye as interior minister, and Ide Niandou as finance minister.

 Pakistan: President Farooq Ahmed Leghari resigns.
 Wasim Sajjad becomes acting president.
 On December 31 Mohammad Rafiq Tarar is elected new president, with 374 votes in the 476-member electoral college.
 Aftab Shahban Mirani comes second with 58 votes.

 Romania: Daniel Daianu is named finance minister in a cabinet reshuffle.
 He takes office December 5.